forestdb/forestdb.org/models/bayesian-data-analysis.md

       (if (> (first ps) best-p)
           (%most-probable-value (rest vs) (rest ps) (first vs) (first ps)) (%most-probable-value (rest vs) (rest ps) best-v best-p))))

 (define (most-probable-value vs ps) (%most-probable-value vs ps 0 0))

-;; Prior on subject ability is uniform on 0..0.9, with a spike on 0.1

-(define (subject-ability-prior)
-  (if (flip) .1 (/ (sample-integer 10) 10)))

-;(barplot (enumeration-query (subject-ability-prior) true) ;         "Prior on subject ability")
 ;;;

+;; Prior on task diffuclty is uniform on 0..0.9, with a spike on 0.9

+(define (task-difficulty-prior)
+  (if (flip) .9 (/ (sample-integer 10) 10)))

+(barplot (enumeration-query (task-difficulty-prior) true)
+         "Prior on task difficulty")

-;; Compute posterior after seeing one subject perform well
+;; Compute posterior after seeing one subject perform well on the task

-(define subject-ability-posterior-dist
+(define task-difficulty-posterior-dist
   (enumeration-query
-   (define subject-ability (subject-ability-prior))
+   (define task-difficulty (task-difficulty-prior))
-   (define subject-passes? (flip subject-ability))

-   subject-ability

-   (equal? subject-passes? #t)))
+   ; subject will perform well if the task is not too difficult (define subject-performs-well? (not (flip task-difficulty)))

+   task-difficulty

+   (condition (equal? subject-performs-well? #t))))

-;; Most likely subject ability is still .1
+;; Most likely task-difficulty is still .9

-(display "Most probable subject ability after seeing 'one subject perform well':"
+(display "Most probable task-difficult after seeing 'one subject pass':"
-         (apply most-probable-value subject-ability-posterior-dist))
+         (apply most-probable-value task-difficulty-posterior-dist))

 ;; But a lot of probability mass is on higher values

-(barplot subject-ability-posterior-dist
+(barplot task-difficulty-posterior-dist
-         "Posterior subject ability after observing 'one subject perform well'")
+         "Posterior task-difficulty after observing 'one subject perform well'")

 ;; Indeed, the expected subject ability is around .5

-(display "Expected subject ability after seeing 'one subject perform well':"
+(display "Expected coin weight after seeing 'one subject perform well':"
-         (apply expectation subject-ability-posterior-dist))
+         (apply expectation task-difficulty-posterior-dist))
 ~~~

 **A. Would you proceed with more data collection or would you change your paradigm?
-Why?**
+How did you come to this conclusion?**

-**B.** In this example, we were interested in the parameter value itself.
-Often, we are only interested in the parameter in order to get predictions for our cognitive model.
-The traditional approach is to fit the parameter by taking a point estimate (here, we could take the *Maximum A Posteriori (or, MAP)* estimate, which would be 0.1). **Why might this not be a good idea?**
+**B.**  In this example, we are using the value of the parameter `task-difficulty` to make an inference about whether to continue data collection or tweak the paradigm.
+When we have models of psychological phenomena, we use parameters to infer whether or not the model has fit the data (or, equivalently, whether our psychological theory is capturing the phenomenon).
+The traditional approach is to fit the parameter by taking a point estimate (e.g. by using least-squares or maximum-likelihood estimation; here, we could take the *Maximum A Posteriori (or, MAP)* estimate, which would be 0.9). **Why might this not be a good idea?
+Provide two answers.
+One that applies to the data collection situation, and on that applies to the metaphor of model or theory evaluation.**

 **4**.
-Returning to real-world data analysis problems with complex cognitive model, one feature of the Bayesian approach is that you can examine the posterior over parameter values.
+Let's continue to explore the inferences you (as a scientist) can draw from the posterior over parameter values.
 This posterior can give you an idea of whether or not your model is well-behaved.
 In other words, do the predictoins of your model depend heavily on the exact parameter value?

 To help us understand how to examine posteriors over parameter settings, we're going to revisit the [example of the blicket detector](https://probmods.org/patterns-of-inference.html#example-of-blickets-and-blocking) from Chapter 4.